tedsluis/dump1090-kubernetes/README.md

 ### Create a single Pod

-A Pod is tha basis scheduling unit within Kubernetes: One or more Docker containers that run on the same Kubernetes node that share resources. http://kubernetes.io/docs/user-guide/pods
+A Pod is the basis scheduling unit within Kubernetes: One or more Docker containers that run on the same Kubernetes node that share resources. http://kubernetes.io/docs/user-guide/pods

 Proof that there are no running pods at the start of this demo:
 ````